 Zelle is also partnered with MasterCard and Visa.

 Not every bank listed is set up with Zelle right now; Capital One is the first to use it, while USAA’s site notes that support is coming soon.
+[Note: USAA has since implemented Zelle support.]
 The banks will roll out support for Zelle over the coming year, and they’re surely hoping to add more banks over time.

 The benefits of using Zelle